 Establish and prove ESB Network’s new Smart Meter Operations Centre.

-Establish meter security and cyber security functions.
+Establish meter security and cybersecurity functions.

 Establish meter diagnostic functions including monitoring for meter tampering.